 5. Figure Out Your Finances

-According to the Sallie Mae How America Pays for College 2021 parent income and savings covered 45% of college costs.
-So, even if you’ll get some help from your family, you may need to cover some of the cost of college out of pocket.
-There are many ways to finance your education—you may want to start by filling out the FAFSA® and applying for grants and scholarships.
-If those do not cover your costs, you may also consider private student loans.
+According to the Sallie Mae How America Pays for College 2023 , parent income and savings covered 50% of college costs.
+So, even if you’ll get some help from your family, you may need more funding to cover some of the cost of college.
+Fortunately, there are many ways to finance your education.

 The Takeaway

 The college application process can be overwhelming.
 Breaking it down into smaller steps and goals can make it feel a little bit easier.
-Consider researching schools, making a plan for standardized testing, and expanding your involvement in extracurriculars, and taking AP level courses.
-Getting into college is half the equation, the other half is paying for it.
+Consider researching schools, making a plan for standardized testing, expanding your involvement in extracurriculars, and taking AP level courses.
+Getting into college is half the equation, however — the other half is paying for it.

-When federal financial aid, scholarships, grants, and savings aren’t enough–student loans may be one option to consider to help fill in the gaps.
+When federal financial aid, scholarships, grants, and savings aren’t enough -– student loans may be one option to consider to help fill in the gaps.

 SoFi Loan Products